-Illustrator Resume: Examples and Tips
+Illustrator Resume: Examples & Tips

 Illustrators create visuals and illustrations in all types of media formats for online and print use.
 An illustrator needs to be highly creative, have strong storytelling skills, and be proficient in technical skills such as sketching and drawing, as well as programs like Adobe Illustrator or Adobe Photoshop.